-Phantom or Vandal: Which Valorant Rifle is best? | Dexerto.com
+Phantom or Vandal: Which Valorant Rifle is best? - Dexerto

 Conversely, if you are going to be holding longer angles, the Vandal will give you more bang for your buck.
 If you are a sharp shooter, you can take down anyone that runs through your line-of-sight with a single bullet.
 At range, you simply can’t do that with the Phantom.

-If you are following the pros currently, you’d notice a lot of them are using the Phantom over the Vandal.
+If you are following the pros currently, you’ll notice a lot of them are using the Phantom over the Vandal.
+Team Liquid’s Adil ‘ScreaM’ Benrlitom and Cloud9’s Tyson ‘TenZ’ Ngo have both elected to stick with the Phantom.
 The higher fire rate is more valued than the one-shot capabilities of the Vandal, and the spray is super intuitive compared to the slightly jagged Vandal spray.

 At the end of the day, it comes down to what you are comfortable with for the most part.
 It’s not like you are choosing between the Marshal and the Operator…